 Great Travel Awards

-Effective July 15, 2012 financial aid for international students will be transferred to the Scholarship and Student Aid Office (SSAO) Suite 3200 on the 3rd floor of Brown Student Services Building, for need-based aid for international students.
-Services include counselling and financial wellness, merit-based entrance scholarships, government aid administration and need-based McGill aid through bursaries, loans, workstudy and fee deferrals.
+The Scholarship and Student Aid Office (SSAO) is situated on the 3rd floor of Brown Student Services Building, Suite 3200 for need-based aid for international students.
+Services include counseling and financial wellness, merit-based entrance scholarships, government aid administration and need-based McGill aid through bursaries, loans, work-study and fee deferrals.
 For enquiries please call: (514) 398-6013 or e-mail student.aid [at] mcgill.ca

 The Canadian Bureau for International Education produces a free brochure entitled "Study in Canada'", available on the web at http://www.cbie-bcei.ca/ or upon request to: CBIE, 220 Laurier Avenue West, Suite 1100, Ottawa, Ontario K1P 5Z9 Tel: (613) 237-4820.
 In addition, information on opportunities for financial assistance available to international students and fellows can be found in the UNESCO publication "Study Abroad", available for consultation in many national libraries around the world.
 "Study Abroad" can be purchased directly from UNESCO distributors in member countries.
 International students may also find some general information regarding University study in Canada at various Canadian consulates and embassy offices abroad.

 International Fee Exemptions - See the following site for information:

 Fees include: Society fees, student services, registration & transcript charges, copyright fee & information, technology charge for full-time students.
 For details see https://mcgill.ca/student-accounts/ .
 The University reserves the right to make changes without notice in the published scale of fees or insurance premiums.